Marcokorcak/TCP-IP-Attack/README.md

 an existing TCP session between two malicious victims by injecting malicious contents into the

 session.
-In order to carry out this attack we were given a skeleton code that needed to be filled in
+In order to carry out this attack I was given a skeleton code that needed to be filled in

 with information by us.
-To start off just like the previous tasks we needed to fill in the source and
+To start off just like the previous tasks I needed to fill in the source and

 destination IP addresses as well as the source and destination port for the TCP packets.